Teo-Asinari/FirstVisualization/README.md

 `npm run start`
 3. View dist/index.html in your browser.

+Note: if you have a mac and chrome installed, try
+`npm run view`, it should also boot up a chrome window with the visualization

 ## For development
 I would recommend just using `npm run start` and manually re-calling this each time a code change is made.
 I have yet to solve the problem of having the